azavea/raster-vision-aws/README.md

 ### Create the Custom AMI ###

-Ensure that the AWS profile for the account you want to create the AMI in is set in your `AWS_PROFILE` environment variable setting.
+**Ensure that the AWS profile for the account you want to create the AMI in is set in your `AWS_PROFILE` environment variable setting.** If you skip this step, Packer will freeze.

 Then run:
 ```shell